Kazuhito Yamashita: Life and career

-Yamashita has made a total of 83 recordings and numerous original arrangements of such works as Mussorgsky's Pictures at an Exhibition, Stravinsky's Firebird, Rimsky-Korsakov's Scheherazade and Dvořák's Symphony from the New World.
+He made a total of 83 recordings and numerous original arrangements of such works as Mussorgsky's Pictures at an Exhibition, Stravinsky's Firebird, Rimsky-Korsakov's Scheherazade and Dvořák's Symphony from the New World.
 He has recorded for BMG (RCA), Crown Classics, Japan Victor, King Records and Alfa Records.
 His recordings include 16 CDs with the complete works of Fernando Sor, and a collection of 5 CDs containing J.S.
 Bach's sonatas and partitas for violin, cello, lute and flute (BWV 995–1013), all which he himself transcribed for the guitar.
 His recording of Mussorgsky's Pictures at an Exhibition, released in 1981, was awarded the Deutsches Grammophon Award.
-His transcriptions of orchestral and virtuostic piano music is also considered by some as controversial.
+His transcriptions of orchestral and virtuosic piano music is also considered by some as controversial.

-Yamashita is an enthusiastic proponent of new works for the guitar and has given the world premier of more than 60 new compositions.
-In this regard, his world premier and presentation of the works of the Japanese composer Keiko Fujiie, his wife, is notable.
+Yamashita was an enthusiastic proponent of new works for the guitar and gave the world premiere of more than 60 new compositions.
+In this regard, his world premiere and presentation of the works of the Japanese composer Keiko Fujiie, his wife, is notable.
 In 1999, he received the National Arts Festival Grand Prize from the Japanese Government's Agency for Cultural Affairs for his CD recording of Japanese Guitar Music 1923-1948.

-Yamashita's early arrangements of Pictures at an Exhibition, Stravinsky's Firebird Suite, Dvořák's New World Symphony no. 9 in E Minor, and others, broke boundaries in terms of solo guitar expression and virtuosity.
+His early arrangements of Pictures at an Exhibition, Stravinsky's Firebird Suite, Dvořák's New World Symphony no. 9 in E Minor, and others, broke boundaries in terms of solo guitar expression and virtuosity.

 In 2004 "Kazuhito Yamashita + bambini" was founded by Kazuhito, his two daughters and elder son, to look to the risorgimento of a quintessential and older musical tradition.
 This recalls a bygone era of both the East and the West when such music was known and valued and whose echoes can still be heard in the classic 11th century novel "The Tale of Genji."
 In 2010, his younger son joined them and they were renamed "Kazuhito Yamashita Family Guitar Quintet."
 They have already appeared in festivals in Italy, Cordoba festival in Spain in 2007 and 2011, and have also performed in Portugal, Korea, Vietnam, Singapore, Japan and United States.

+Yamashita died on 24 January 2026, at the age of 64.